Solidaric-org/www-solidaric-org/README.md

 ## Images & References

-Thanks to all the ceratives and open (source) lovers for your work.
+Thanks to all the creatives and open (source) lovers for your work.
 This is a reference of used components and material:

 1. [Photo by Markus Spiske on Unsplash](https://unsplash.com/photos/cUhssb9roaU)
 1. [Photo by Randy Fath on Unsplash](https://unsplash.com/photos/ymf4_9Y9S_A)